Manual Testing vs Automation Testing: Which One Should You Choose?

 So, before you release the product into the market, it’s crucial to ensure that the software is bug-free and users are getting a good experience using every function in the software.
 Now you know why we need Quality Testing, let’s talk about the types of testing.
-In any case, two types of testing are performed on the software product: Manual Testing and Automation Testing.
+In any case, two types of testing are available to validate software products: Manual Testing and Automation Testing.

 Although there are many differences between them, the main difference is that, in manual testing, you perform the tests step by step without the help of tools.
 In automated testing, tests are executed automatically using test automation frameworks and other tools and software.